casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 :::note

-Notice that this `put-deploy` command is nearly identical to the command used to install the contract.
-But, instead of `session-path` pointing to the WASM binary, we have `session-hash` and `session-entry-point` identifying the on-chain contract and its associated function to execute.
+Notice that this `put-deploy` command is nearly identical to the command used to [install the contract](installing-contracts.md#installing-contract-code).
+But, instead of `session-path` pointing to the Wasm binary, we have `session-hash` and `session-entry-point` identifying the on-chain contract and its associated function to execute.
 No Wasm file is needed since the contract is already on the blockchain.

 :::